trepidacious/gatsby-rebeam-org/src/pages/scala-tagless-final.md

 2. each operation has access to the results of all previous operations, and
 3. each operation has access to the `Data`

-Secondly, the important improvement when moving from using `State` directly to using `Free` was that we took away the ability of programs to use all the "capabilities" of `State` (e.g. arbitrary edits on the data) and instead gave them a restricted set of basic operations.
-In fact we took away all knowledge that we were going to end up transforming into a `State` monad at all, and made the choice of "target" monad flexible.
+Secondly, the important improvement when moving from using `State` (directly) to using `Free` was that we took away the ability of programs to use all the "capabilities" of `State`.
+This meant that instead of allowing programs to make arbitrary edits on the data, we could provide a restricted set of basic operations.
+In fact we took away the visible link between programs and the `State` monad, and made the choice of "target" monad flexible.

-So essentially we want to use an arbitrary monad for our programs, and we want programs to have to build themselves from only a pre-determined set of initial values of whichever monad is in use.
+So essentially we want to
+1. Use an arbitrary monad for our programs, and
+2. ensure that programs are built from a pre-determined set of initial values of whichever monad is in use.

-Tagless final just uses a different approach to achieve this same result.
+Tagless final uses a different approach to `Free`, to achieve this same result.

 ### Finally, tagless

-Firstly, we require that our edit programs can produce a result in any arbitrary monad:
+First, we require that our "edit" programs can produce a result in any arbitrary monad:

 ```scala
   trait Edit{